waku-org/nwaku/docs/api/v2/node.md

   ## TODO Implement as wrapper around `waku_protocol` and `subscribe` above, and
   ## ensure Message is passed, not `data` field.

-proc unsubscribe*(topic: Topic)
+method unsubscribe*(w: WakuNode, topic: Topic)
   ## Unsubscribe from a topic.
   ##
   ## Status: Not yet implemented.
   ## TODO Implement.

-proc unsubscribe*(contentFilter: ContentFilter)
+method unsubscribe*(w: WakuNode, contentFilter: ContentFilter)
   ## Unsubscribe from a content filter.
   ##
   ## Status: Not yet implemented.
   ## TODO Implement.

-proc publish*(topic: Topic, message: Message)
+method publish*(w: WakuNode, topic: Topic, message: Message)
   ## Publish a `Message` to a PubSub topic.
   ##
   ## Status: Not yet implemented.
   ## TODO Implement as wrapper around `waku_protocol`, and ensure Message is
   ## passed, not `data` field.

-proc publish*(topic: Topic, contentFilter: ContentFilter, message: Message)
+method publish*(w: WakuNode, topic: Topic, contentFilter: ContentFilter, message: Message)
   ## Publish a `Message` to a PubSub topic with a specific content filter.
   ## Currently this means a `contentTopic`.
   ##